 5. Consider a glass extension's roof as part of the design

 If you have a solid roof above the glazing, the structural solution for supporting this will also be a key part of the design, perhaps overhanging to shade the glass from the sun.
 A brise-soleil, or sun shield, can also be incorporated to perform this function, which will again change the character of the project.

-For inspiration, go to our glass extension design ideas gallery.
+- For more inspiration, go to our glass extension ideas gallery.